Acadbek/algorithms/README.md

-# Leetcode, CodeWars, Warmup and some Algorithms
+# Leetcode, CodeWars, Warmup issues and some algorithms in Uzbek